keptn/keptn.github.io/content/docs/0.2.0/usecases/runbook-automation-and-self-healing/index.md

 A ServiceNow Update Set is provided to run this use case.
 To install the Update Set follow these steps:

 1. Login to your ServiceNow instance.
-1. Search for `update` in the left search box and navigate to **Update Sets to Commit**
+1. Search for _update set_ in the left search box and navigate to **Update Sets to Commit**
     {{< popup_image
     link="./assets/service-now-update-set-overview.png"
     caption="Service Now Update Set">}}

 1. Click on **Import Update Set from XML**

-1. Import the file from this URL: `https://raw.githubusercontent.com/keptn/servicenow-service/master/demo/remediationworkflow-updateset.xml`
+1. Import the file from this URL: https://raw.githubusercontent.com/keptn/keptn.github.io/docs-v0.2/content/docs/0.2.0/usecases/runbook-automation-and-self-healing/scripts/keptn_demo_remediation_updateset.xml TODO update URL

 1. Open the Update Set
     {{< popup_image